RhysEJF/radical-alignment/concepts/reality-anchoring.md

 Make domain clarity a team norm.
 Make it as automatic as asking "What's the goal?" or "What's the timeline?"

-Because here's the deeper truth: most team dysfunction isn't about bad people or broken culture.
+Because here's the deeper truth.
+Most team dysfunction isn't about bad people or broken culture.
 It's about operating in an artificially manufactured fog.

 Clear the fog.
 Anchor to reality.
 Watch how many conflicts simply disappear.

 This is the conversation space made practical.
 This is cognitive forking applied to collective sense-making.
 This is how teams build immunity against crony beliefs by refusing to let reality stay blurred.

-When everyone can see the terrain clearly, manufactured conflicts can't take root.
+When everyone can see the terrain clearly, everyone is has stronger immunity against croney beliefs.

 The meeting you were dreading?
 It becomes the meeting where everyone's finally solving the same problem instead of fighting over different ones.